csinva/csinva.github.io/_notes/cs/quantum.md

   - ex. relativity computer
     - leave computer on earth, travel at speed of light for a while, come back and should be done
     - if you want exponential speedup, need to get exponentially close to speed of light (requires exponential energy)
-  - ex. zeno's computer - run clock faster (ex;onentially more cooling = energy)
+  - ex. zeno's computer - run clock faster (exponentially more cooling = energy)

 # quantum computing

 - probability with minus signs
 - *amplitudes* - used to calculate probabilites, but can be negative / complex

 ![](assets/quantum/double_slit.png)